-The tax advantages of a health savings account are unbeatable — better than a 401(k), traditional IRA, Roth IRA or 529 savings plan.
-It can be used like a checking account to pay for medical bills as they arise, as an investment account to grow funds for health care costs down the road, or as a combination of the two.
+The tax advantages of a health savings account (HSA) are unbeatable — better than a 401(k), traditional IRA, Roth IRA or 529 savings plan.
+It can be used like a checking account to pay for medical bills as they arise, as an investment account to prepare for health care costs down the road or as a combination of the two.

-An HSA is a savings account that lets you sock away pre-tax dollars to pay for health care expenses.
+An HSA is a savings account that lets you set aside pre-tax dollars to pay for health care expenses.
+Unlike flexible spending accounts (FSAs), money in an HSA carries over from year to year.
 To qualify for an HSA, you must have a high-deductible health plan (HDHP).
-For the 2021 and 2022 plan years, the minimum deductible is $1,400 for individuals and $2,800 for families.
+Beginning January 1, 2024, the minimum deductible is $1,600 for individuals and $3,200 for families.

 When shopping for an HSA, it’s important to consider account fees, investment options, minimum balance requirements, account accessibility, interest rates and customer service.
 Depending on how you plan to use the HSA, certain account features will matter more to you than others.

-To help you in your search, Bankrate has compiled a list of the best HSA accounts in 2021.
+To help you in your search, Bankrate has compiled a list of the best HSA accounts of 2023.
 To narrow our choices, we compared fees, balance requirements, investment choices, interest rates and account accessibility of more than a dozen top HSA providers.

 Like many HSAs, a Lively HSA comes with a free debit card to pay health care expenses.
 It also offers online banking and a mobile app that lets you track and manage the account from anywhere.
-The website is easy to navigate and features an HSA guide and lots of informative articles, calculators and videos.
 Cash balances in a Lively HSA are FDIC-insured and earn interest.
-The annual percentage yield is only 0.01 percent, but interest rates are so low they carry little weight when it comes to choosing an HSA.
+The annual percentage yield (APY) starts at 0.01 percent and increases by balance tiers, with the highest tier of over $10,000 earning 0.1 percent.
 Lively also offers streamlined HSA administration to employers.

 Best for investment options: Fidelity Investments